nagydani/seedling/seed/README.md

 ## The Seed Language

-The Seed langauge is heavily inspired by Forth, so many of its features and conventions will be familiar to those who already know Forth.
+The Seed language is heavily inspired by Forth, so many of its features and conventions will be familiar to those who already know Forth.
 However, this specification makes no further references to Forth;